mandres2/restaurant_page/README.md

 ## Technologies Used

-This project uses the following technologies
+This project uses the following technologies:

 - [XAMPP]
 - [phpMyAdmin]
-- [MySQL]
+- [MySQL] -- Ver 15.1 (or higher) Distrib 10.4.10-MariaDB, for Win64
 - [PHP7]

+### For Testing Purposes:

 ## Author